Skip to Content

 The main reason to overwinter is to give the plants a head start in the following year.
 The already-established root system will allow the plant to regrow more quickly, ideally leading to an improved yield.

 Another reason you may wish to overwinter is to preserve a special pepper plant.
-We like to grow unique varieties, and when we get a plant that has particularly strong traits, we may overwinter.
-This could mean a plant that had no disease, high yield, delicious peppers, or higher-than-usual heat.
+We like to grow unique varieties, and when we get a plant that has particularly strong traits, we may choose to overwinter.
+This could mean a plant that had no disease, high yield, delicious flavor, or higher-than-usual heat.

-You’re reading this article, so I assume you’re planning to do it, so let me share a few benefits and drawbacks of overwintering your peppers.
+You’re reading this article, so I assume you’re planning to overwinter, so let me share a few benefits and drawbacks of winterizing your peppers.

 Benefits

 • Quicker growth in spring.
-As mentioned, overwintered plants often rebound quickly once the temperatures rise.
+Overwintered plants often rebound quickly once the temperatures rise.
 The large, established root ball kicks right back into gear and the plant’s shoot off new growth rapidly.

 • Larger yields.
 The quick early spring growth leads to more branches and foliage, ultimately leading to a better yield when compared with seed-started plants.